How to Become a Police Detective

 What Does a Police Detective Do?

 As someone interesting in becoming a detective, you may wonder what types of duties police detectives have.
 A Police Detective solves crimes related to homicide, robbery, burglary, auto theft, organized crimes, missing persons, juvenile crime, fraud, narcotics, vice, criminal intelligence, aggravated assault/battery, sexual assault, computer crime, domestic violence, surveillance, and arson, among others.
+Phew, that's a long list.

 Police Detective Requirements

 These requirements are the same as a Law Enforcement Officer, or Police Officer.
 Each police department is different, however most departments nowadays would like to see applicants with an associate's or bachelor's degree in Criminal Justice or other related field.
+If you need to work while getting a degree, consider getting your criminal justice degree online.

 "Police officers usually become eligible for promotion after a probationary period.
 Promotions to corporal, sergeant, lieutenant, and captain usually are made according to a candidate's position on a promotion list, as determined by scores on a written examination and on-the-job performance.
 In large departments, promotion may enable an officer to become a detective or to specialize in one type of police work, such as working with juveniles." - Bureau of Labor and Statistics.